The best hotels in Krakow

 Second mistake: ignoring Kazimierz entirely because it's 'too far.'
 It's 20 minutes walk from Rynek Główny.
 That's nothing.
 Hotels there are often $20-40/night cheaper than equivalent Old Town options, and the neighborhood is more interesting.
 Third mistake: booking a 'free cancellation' rate without reading the cutoff.
 Many Krakow hotels require cancellation 48-72 hours out. not 24 hours. and the festival-period bookings often have non-refundable terms buried in the fine print.

-Krakow's best neighborhoods
+Krakow's best hotel regions

 Old Town is where most first-timers should stay.
 It puts you within walking distance of the Wawel Castle, the Main Market Square, and Kazimierz. without needing a tram or taxi for anything.